Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12, Advanced Poisoner.

-Your poisons have become incredible potent and you have worked with them long enough to ignore them, you gain the following benefits:
+Your poisons have become incredible potent and you have worked with them long enough to ignore them.

 * You gain immunity to poison damage and the poisoned condition.
 * If the Items crafted with your Poisoner’s Kit require a saving throw you can increase the DC by 1 (this also applies when you change the DC as described in the Poisoner feat).